DutchAzureMeetup/BigDataIngestion1/README.md

   6.2 Select the subscription which you want to use: **Select-AzureRmSubscription -SubscriptionId** {put here your subscriptionid}

 7. Deploy: **.\deploy.ps1**
-8. Start the Stream Analytics Job
+8. After the deployment has finished start the Stream Analytics Job